jrhunger/dialamemory/README.md

 # MemoryPhone

 Teensyduino code for Dial-a-Memory / MemoryPhone project.
+To use on a new device, copy hardware.h to a new hardware-??.h and edit it to set the hardware-specific values per the comments.
+Update the #include in MemoryPhone.ino to the new file.

 ## Version history:
 - 1.1.1 - Add support for device external to phone, using SilverTel AG1171S SLIC:w